For people of faith, professionals, and other communities

 It is against the law to try to change or suppress someone’s sexual orientation or gender identity, even if they ask for help.

-To fall under the Act’s definition of a change or suppression practice, the conduct must include three elements.
-It must be:
+To fall under the Change or Suppression (Conversion) Practices Prohibition Act 2021 (the Act) definition of a change or suppression practice, the conduct must include three elements.

 - directed at an individual